ymunemasa/data-tutorials/tutorials/hortonworks/hello-hdp-an-introduction-to-hadoop/hello-hdp-section-6.md

 ### Step 4.3: Create a RDD from HiveContext <a id="step4.3"></a>

-**What is RDD?**
+**What is a RDD?**

-Spark’s primary core abstraction is called Resilient Distributed Dataset or RDD.
-Essentially it is just a distributed collection of elements that is parallelized across the cluster.
-What this means is which is that RDD is an immutable collection of objects that is partitioned and distributed across multiple physical nodes of a YARN cluster and that can be operated in parallel.
+Spark’s primary core abstraction is called a Resilient Distributed Dataset or RDD.
+It is a distributed collection of elements that is parallelized across the cluster.
+In other words, a RDD is an immutable collection of objects that is partitioned and distributed across multiple physical nodes of a YARN cluster and that can be operated in parallel.

 There are three methods for creating a RDD:

-*   You can parallelize an existing collection.
+1. Parallelize an existing collection.
 This means that the data already resides within Spark and can now be operated on in parallel.
-*   The second method to create a RDD, is to reference a dataset.
+*   Create a RDD by referencing a dataset.
 This dataset can come from any storage source supported by Hadoop such as HDFS, Cassandra, HBase etc.
-*   The third method to create a RDD is from transforming an existing RDD to create a new RDD.
+*   Create a RDD by transforming an existing RDD to create a new RDD.

 We will be using the later two methods in our tutorial.

+**RDD Transformations and Actions**

+Typically, RDDs are instantiated by loading data from a shared filesystem, HDFS, HBase, or any data source offering a Hadoop InputFormat on a YARN cluster.

+Once a RDD is instantiated, you can apply a [series of operations](https://spark.apache.org/docs/1.2.0/programming-guide.html#rdd-operations).
+All operations fall into one of two types: [transformations](https://spark.apache.org/docs/1.2.0/programming-guide.html#transformations) or [actions](https://spark.apache.org/docs/1.2.0/programming-guide.html#actions).

+*   **Transformation** operations, as the name suggests, create new datasets from an existing RDD and build out the processing DAG that can then be applied on the partitioned dataset across the YARN cluster.
+Transformations do not return a value.
+In fact, nothing is evaluated during the definition of these transformation statements.
+Spark just creates these Direct Acyclic Graphs or DAG, which will only be evaluated at runtime.
+We call this *lazy* evaluation.
+*   An **Action** operation, on the other hand, executes a DAG and returns a value.

 #### 4.3.1 View List of Tables in Hive Warehouse